-Fresno Unified strives to challenge, nurture, and provide a safe learning experience for all students.
-With teamwork, open communication and a dedication to continuous improvement, we can graduate 100% of our students.
+Fresno Unified strives to be a district where students, families and staff are valued and empowered to achieve their greatest potential.
+Our mission is to nurture and cultivate the interests, intellect and leadership of our students by providing an excellent, equitable education in a culturally proficient environment.
 Thank you for choosing Fresno Unified schools and for being a valuable member of the Fresno Unified family.
 Have a great and rewarding school year!